Anita Faulkner writes warm and fuzzy romcoms from her upcycled bureau near the glorious Cotswolds.

 Andie Newton is an American writer living in Washington State with her husband and two boys.
 She writes female-driven WWII historical fiction and middle grade ghost stories.

 She has a Bachelor’s degree in History from Washington State University and a Master in Teaching.
 She would love to say she spends her free time gardening and cooking, but she’s killed everything she’s ever planted and set off more fire alarms than she cares to admit.
-Andie does, however, love spending time with her family, ultra trail running, traveling the world, and drinking copious amounts of coffee.
+Andie does, however, love spending time with her family, ultra trail running, travelling the world, and drinking copious amounts of coffee.